VinAIResearch/Anti-DreamBooth/README.md

 bash scripts/attack_with_aspl.sh
 ```

-To defense Stable Diffusion version 2.1 (default) with targeted ASPL, you can run
+To defense Stable Diffusion version 2.1 with targeted ASPL, you can run
 ```bash
 bash scripts/attack_with_targeted_aspl.sh
 ```